adeperio/base/README.md

 gulp build:dist --release
 ```

-This will copy over a `production.env` file into the `dist` folder, whilst keeping our any self-signed certs generated.
+This will copy over a `production.env` file into the `dist` folder, whilst keeping out any self-signed certs generated.

 SFTP the contents of this folder to your VPS and run `npm install` to install all of the dependencies.